Q What is the Judiciary

 Q Who is the Deputy Chief Justice of the Republic of South Africa?

-A The Hon Bess Nkabinde is the Acting Deputy Chief Justice of the Republic of South Africa.
+A The Hon Ray Zondo is the Deputy Chief Justice of the Republic of South Africa.

 Q Who appoints the Chief Justice and the Deputy Chief Justice?

 A In terms of Section 174 (3) of the Constitution of the Republic of South Africa; the President as head of the national executive, after consulting the Judicial Service Commission and the leaders of parties represented in the National Assembly; appoints the Chief Justice and the Deputy Chief Justice and, after consulting the Judicial Service Commission, appoints the President and Deputy President of the Supreme Court of Appeal.

 Q Who appoints Judges?

 A In terms of Section 174 (6) of the Constitution, the President appoints Judges of all Courts, with the exception of the Constitutional Court, on the advice of the Judicial Service Commission.
 In the case of Judges of the Constitutional Court, the JSC is required to submit to the President a list of nominees with three names more than the number of appointments to be made, where-after the Judges are appointed from the list by the President, as Head of the National Executive, after consulting the Chief Justice and leaders of the parties represented in the National Assembly.

 Q How do I file a complaint against a Judge?